 Parents will receive written notification that their child is to serve detention.
 This notification is carried home by the student.
-In some cases, parents may receive a telephone call.
+In some cases, parents may receive an email for phone call.
 It is the responsibility of the parent to arrange transportation.
-The detention form that the student brings home must be signed and returned.